hyperledger/besu-docs/docs/private-networks/tutorials/privacy/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 # Create a privacy-enabled network  (Deprecated)

 :::caution

-Tessera-based Privacy is deprecated in Besu as of 24.11.0.
-Please read this [blog](https://www.lfdecentralizedtrust.org/blog/sunsetting-tessera-and-simplifying-hyperledger-besu) for more context on the rationale behind this decision as well as alternative options.
+Tessera-based privacy is deprecated in Besu version 24.11.0 and later.
+Please read this [blog post](https://www.lfdecentralizedtrust.org/blog/sunsetting-tessera-and-simplifying-hyperledger-besu) for more context on the rationale behind this decision as well as alternative options.

 :::